adambard/learnxinyminutes-docs/hocon.html.markdown

 include classpath("config.conf")

 # If the included file does not exist, it will be silently ignored and act as if
-# it were an empty object; however, if it is wrapped around required(), then
+# it were an empty object.
+However, if it is wrapped around required(), then
 # parsing will explicitly error if the file cannot be resolved.
 //include required("doesnt_exist.conf") will error
+//include required(url("https://example.com/doesnt_exist.conf")) will error
 //include required(file("doesnt_exist.conf")) will error
 //include required(classpath("doesnt_exist.conf")) will error

-//include required(url("https://example.com/doesnt_exist.conf")) will error
+# The file specified by the include statement is called the included file, and
+# the file which contains the include statement is called the including file.

 # Including a file functions as if you directly replaced the include statement,
-# wherever it may be, with the contents of the including file.
+# wherever it may be, with the contents of the included file's root object.

 # An included file must have an object as its root value and not an array.
 # If the included file has an array as its root value, then it is invalid and